-I’m guessing the reason you’ve clicked on this article isn’t because you’re already totally killing it in your own VA business, but because you want to be.
+Hey babe!
+I’m guessing the reason you’ve clicked on this article isn’t that you’re already totally killing it in your own VA business, but because you want to be.

 I, personally, was googling articles just like this one just over a year ago.
 I’m here today to help guide you, support and encourage you to chase your dreams, as is our amazing founder, Ms. Sarah Williams.